 - While it’s suitable for small road trips, the Meade ETX 90 can be too heavy to carry on longer distances.
 This is especially hard if you have an extensive kit comprising other accessories.

-Where to Find the Meade ETX 90 telescope?
+Where to Find the Meade ETX 90 Telescope

-Since Meade ETX 90 production stopped a long time ago to be replaced by variations of the classic models, nowadays astronomy aficionados can only find second hand models.
+Since Meade ETX 90 production stopped a long time ago to be replaced by variations of the classic models, nowadays, astronomy aficionados can only find second-hand models.

 Besides learning how to use a Meade telescope, you should also know how to look after one.
-With proper care, you can get the most out of instrument, and get to explore nebulas for years.
+With proper care, you can get the most out of the instrument, and get to explore nebulas for years.

 Proper storage is essential when it comes to preserving the telescope’s longevity.
-Make sure the instrument and all the accessories are stored in a non-humid room, away from Sun rays, preferably in a box or special case.
+Make sure the instrument and all its accessories are stored in a non-humid room, away from the sun, preferably in a box or special case.

-There is a wide range of accessories for Meade telescopes.
-Besides the included eyepieces, you can invest in other utensils as you get more experienced, and require additional tools to explore the skies.
+There is a wide range of accessories available for Meade telescopes, but you have to purchase them separately.
+Besides the included eyepiece, you can invest in other utensils as you get more experienced and require additional tools to explore the skies.

 Warranty and Guarantee Information

-If you buy a used ETX90 you won’t benefit from a warranty.
-However, if you need to change any parts, reach out to the customer service which might be able to help you.
+If you buy a used ETX90, you won’t benefit from a warranty.
+However, if you need to change any parts, reach out to customer service, which might be able to help you.